MarcinMoskala/DeckMarkdown/README.md

 It is a Kotlin Gradle project.
 Import it in IntelliJ and it should be ready to go (supposing that you have Anki Connect installed and Anki started).

 Example program presenting existing notes from a deck in `ReadAnki`.
-Program adding or updating cards based on text in `StoreOrUpdateAnki`.
+Program adding or updating notes based on text in `StoreOrUpdateAnki`.
 Remamber to change deck names.

 ### Next steps

-* New card types
+* New notes types
-* Adding missing card type
+* Adding missing notes type
 * Deck name and header should be encoded in the text header
 * Universal id (to support multiple note maintainers)
 * Support multiline code font